GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_22_Demand_Planner_Agent.md

 ### 8.1.
 Launch `adk web`

-In the terminal navigate to the top level data_analyst_agent directory and run the command below.<br>
+In the terminal navigate to the top level demand_planner_agent directory and run the command below.<br>
-(e.g. from author - `/Users/akhanolkar/github/rscw-agent-solution/demand_planner_agent`)
+(e.g. from author - `/Users/akhanolkar/github/capstone-retail-solution/demand_planner_agent`)

 ```
 adk web